enel-gdh-educational/katacoda-scenarios/version-control/remotes/12-revert.md

 - Add *new_new_feature.py* to the staging area
 - Commit modification to file *new_new_feature.py*
 - Push to remote *new_branch*
-- Use git revert to revert the changes in the last commit
+- Use `git revert HEAD` to revert the changes in the last commit
+- Use `git status` to see status of repository

 This will open an Vim editor session to create a commit message for each commit.